-When is it safe to take NSAID medicines like Advil, Motrin Aleve, or aspirin after having a POEM procedure?
+When is it safe to take NSAID medicines like Advil, Motrin Aleve, or aspirin after having a TIF procedure?

-Do not take any non-steroid anti-inflammatory medicine (7) days after your procedure.
-Avoid NSAIDs such as Ibuprofen and Sodium bicarbonate, aspirin, or aspirin products unless you are prescribed an aspirin for a heart condition.
+Do not take non-steroidal anti-inflammatory medicine for seven (7) days after your procedure.
+Avoid NSAIDs such as ibuprofen and sodium bicarbonate, aspirin, or aspirin products unless you are prescribed aspirin for a heart condition.

 I take a prescribed blood thinner.
 When should I start taking my blood thinner after my procedure?

 Please talk to your prescribing and GI provider about your blood thinner medicine.

-Hold your blood thinner medicine for three (3) days after the POEM procedure.
-Restart your medicine on the morning of day 4.
-Examples: warfarin, clopidogrel bisulfate, cilostazol, dipyridamole, dipyridamole ER, rivaroxaban, dabigatran, apixaban, ticlopidine hcl, enoxaparin.
+Hold your blood thinner medicine for three (3) days after a TIF procedure.
+Restart your medicine on the morning of day (4) four.
+(Examples: warfarin, clopidogrel bisulfate, cilostazol, dipyridamole, dipyridamole ER, rivaroxaban, dabigatran, apixaban, ticlopidine hcl, enoxaparin).

-What can I eat after performing the Per Oral Endoscopic Myotomy (POEM)?
+What can I eat after performing the TIF procedure?

-After your procedure, continue eating only clear liquids for three (3) more days.
-You may start eating soft foods on day five (5) for the next two weeks.
+After your procedure, continue eating only clear liquids for three more days.

+On Day 5, you may start eating soft foods for the next two weeks.
 These foods may be chopped, ground, mashed, pureed, and moist.
-After two (2) weeks, you may eat whatever you feel comfortable eating.
+After two (2) weeks, you may eat whatever you feel comfortable eating, with no restriction.
 If you are still having nausea, pain, or vomiting, start eating soft foods again, call Duke GI, and speak to a nurse.

-When can I return to work or school after having a Per Oral Endoscopic Myotomy (POEM)?
+When can I return to work or school after having a TIF procedure?

-Rest and remain at home for at least three (3) days.
-Your doctor will give you return to work instructions.
+Rest and remain at home for at least five (5) five days.
 You should be able to drink without pain before returning to work or school.
 Limit physical activity and exercise until you have your follow-up GI appointment.